rathergood/Crypto-Currency-Price/README.md

 1. Open script editor (Under tools)
 2. File new "script file"- give it a name (doesn't matter what)
-3. Paste cc code and save
+3. Paste ccprice code and save
 4. In your sheet, type in =cc(cryptocurrency, currency, 24h_change)

    example: